Donna Pence

 Donna Lee Pence (born August 23, 1942, in Joliet, Illinois) was a Democratic Idaho State Representative representing District 25 in the B seat from 2004 to 2016.
 Pence was also the House Assistant Minority Leader.

 Education

-Pence earned her bachelor's degree in education from the University of Idaho and her master's degree in health and physical education from Idaho State University.
+Pence graduated from Richfield High School and earned her bachelor's degree in education from the University of Idaho and her master's degree in health and physical education from Idaho State University.

 Elections

 Donna Pence chose not to seek reelection in 2016.

 2014

 Pence was unopposed for the Democratic primary.

 Pence defeated Don Hudson in the general election with 59.4% of the vote.

 2012

 Redistricted to District 26, Pence was unopposed for the Democratic primary.

 Pence defeated Republican nominee Lee Barron in the general election with 58.9% of the vote.

 Pence succeeded Republican Representative Maxine Bell, who was re-districted to District 25.